fyliu/fyliu.github.io/docs/mkdocs.md

     1. docker-compose run executes a command from a new docker image container.
 In this case, inside the mkdocs container, execute `mkdocs new .` (note the period for the current directory).

 #### Working on docs locally

-1. Run the mkdocs server with the following command
+1. Run the mkdocs server from the container

     ``` bash
     docker-compose -f docker-compse.mkdocs.yml up
     ```

-2. Work on the docs.
+1. Open a browser to `http://localhost:8000/` to see the documentation locally

+1. Modify the files in the docs directory.
+The site will auto-update when the files are saved.

+1. Quit

-3. ++ctrl+c++ to stop the server.
+    ++ctrl+c++ to quit the local server and stop the container

 ### Extension